Staged & Stay Vacation Rental Staging Tips

 The Kitchen That Looks Like a Storage Unit

-"Less is almost always more in a rental kitchen — especially in a desert property where guests came to relax, not to cook."
+"Less is almost always more — especially where guests came to relax, not cook."

 The Bottom Line

-None of these things cost much.
-Most of them cost nothing at all — just a little extra time and attention before the camera comes out.
-But they're the difference between a listing that books consistently and one that sits at 60% occupancy wondering why.
+None of these cost much.
+Most cost nothing — just extra time before the camera comes out.
+But they're the difference between a listing that books consistently and one sitting at 60% occupancy.

 ©2026 Daniel James Ryan